ThisIs-Developer/ThisIs-Developer/README.md

 ### 🌱 What do I do and What have I done?

+- **[Markdown Viewer](https://github.com/ThisIs-Developer/Markdown-Viewer)**: Developed a web app for previewing and modifying Markdown content, as well as performing tasks such as importing and exporting.
 - **[Sleep Prevention Device](https://github.com/ThisIs-Developer/Sleep-Prevention-Device)**: Developed a device using *Arduino Nano* and *MPU6050 gyro* to prevent sleep-related issues.
 - **[Sentiment Analysis of COVID-19 Tweets](https://github.com/ThisIs-Developer/Sentiment-Analysis-of-Covid-19-Tweets)**: Analyzed sentiments in *COVID-19 tweets* for public perception.
 - **[News Scraping with BeautifulSoup, Selenium, Django](https://github.com/ThisIs-Developer/News-Scraping-using-BeautyfulSoup-Selenium-with-Django)**: Created a news scraping tool using these frameworks and stored in a *MySQL* database.